A.B., Princeton University

 Andrea MatthewsSenior Music Performance Faculty in Voice

-I appear regularly in concert at Wellesley and elsewhere; oratorio is a particular specialty of mine, but I also perform in opera and recital.
-I also frequently am invited to Longy, New England Conservatory, and other schools to teach workshops on Alexander Technique, especially for singers and other performers.
-I also maintain a private voice and Alexander Technique studio in Needham.
+I appear regularly in concert at Wellesley and elsewhere; oratorio is a particular specialty of mine, but I have also appeared in opera and recital across the US and Europe.
+I am also frequently invited by Longy School of Music, Boston Conservatory, New England Conservatory, and other schools and organizations to teach workshops on Alexander Technique, especially for singers and other performers.
+I very much enjoy working with stage actors and teaching acting for singers.
+I also maintain a private voice and Alexander Technique studio in Needham, and have been featured on numerous recordings on such labels as Newport Classics, Naxos, Vox, and Polygram.

-In addition to receiving my A.B. from Princeton University, I have studied with Shirlee Emmons and Conrad L. Osborne in New York City, where I was based as a freelance singer for a number of years.
-I was under contract for opera and concerts with the Stadttheater Aachen in Germany for two years, and subsequently toured Spain and Portugal in the title role of Verdi’s La Traviata.
+In addition to receiving my A.B. from Princeton University, I studied with Shirlee Emmons and Conrad L. Osborne in New York City, where I was based as a freelance singer for many years.
+I was in residence for opera and concerts with the Stadttheater Aachen in Germany for two years, and subsequently toured Spain and Portugal in the title role of Verdi’s La Traviata.
 Upon moving back to the Boston area, I earned a teacher certification from Alexander Technique Center at Cambridge, and a Certificate in Counseling Psychology from Lesley University.
 For more information on my repertoire and career, please visit: www.andreamatthews.com.